oracle-livelabs/security/accessgovernance-oci-iam/create-policy-reviews/create-policy-review.md

-1. From your browser, go to the Oracle Access Governance Console.
+1. From your browser, go to the Oracle Access Governance Console using the URL mentioned in *Lab 4: Task 1*

 2. Enter **Oracle Access Governance Administrator** username and password (Pamela Green)